 How re-useable supplies, a homemade menu and a toy swap can make your next party greener

-Note: This article was originally published in the October 2011 issue of LA Parent magazine and on LAParent.com.
+Note: This article was originally published in LA Parent magazine.

 As my son’s fourth birthday approached, one thing was clear: He had enough toys.
 I’d tried before to specify “no gifts” on party invitations and knew that many people would disregard this request.
 But because I feel there’s way too much kids’ “stuff” – not only in my son’s bedroom, but being produced (and disposed of) in general – I wanted to encourage other parents to think about birthdays differently.
 That’s how I came up with the idea of a toy swap party.

 I decided to take the green idea even further by making this birthday celebration zero-waste.
 Most of us have become accustomed to using disposable plates, flatware, napkins and decorations at parties.
-But when you consider the number of parties being thrown (how many classmates’/play mates’/relatives’ parties have you been invited to so far this year?), that adds up to a staggering amount of trash.
+But when you consider the number of parties being thrown every year, that adds up to a staggering amount of trash.